electricSemyon/schedule-js/README.md

 # schedule-js
-Google chrome extension written with React for automatic week schedules making.
+Google chrome extension written with React for generating weekly schedules.

 ## How to use?
 Easy!
 Firstly, you should fill schedule items list.
 Like here: